 3. Domestic Violence

-The court often takes quick action for the person who filed the divorce case on the ground of domestic violence.
-Violent behaviour, physical abuse, sexual abuse, damage to property and threatening or controlling behaviour for a long time are some grounds an individual may file for divorce.
+The court often takes quick action for the person who filed the divorce case on the grounds of domestic violence.
+Violent behavior, physical abuse, sexual abuse, damage to property, and threatening or controlling behavior for a long time are some grounds an individual may file for divorce.

 4. Psychological Abuse

 A marriage may fall apart if one spouse is not respectful to the other person.
-Insulting or criticizing, yelling, controlling the right to perform cultural or religious actions, and dominating behaviour are the list causes of divorce under Psychological abuse.
+Insulting or criticizing, yelling, controlling the right to perform cultural or religious actions, and dominating behavior are the causes of divorce under Psychological abuse.